Music, B.M.

 Accreditation

-The Penn State School of Music is accredited through the National Association of Schools of Music.
+The Pennsylvania State University is accredited through the National Association of Schools of Music.
 NASM is an organization of schools, conservatories, colleges, and universities with approximately 650 accredited institutional members.
 It establishes national standards for undergraduate and graduate degrees and other credentials for music and music-related disciplines, and provides assistance to institutions and individuals engaged in artistic, scholarly, educational, and other music-related endeavors.

 MORE INFORMATION ABOUT THE NATIONAL ASSOCIATION OF SCHOOLS OF MUSIC